mohammadhumzah/100-days-of-code-Humzah/log.md

 **Todays Progress**:Wrote syntax of previously mentioned dictionary and list methods like get("":"","":"") keys().

 **Thoughts**:Need to get better at pythonic code writing, combining functions loops conditionals.
 Making full use of python

+###Day 13: March 28, Friday

+**Today's Progress**: Solved 4 Pset problems.
+Camel.py, twttr.py, coke.py, plates.py.
+Combined string methods with conditionals.
+Also learnt string slicing s[i:] which slices string from ith index till end

+**Thoughts**: Learnt about concatenation of strings without overwriting them using string+=.
+Used Lists, also used new string methods like isupper() which lets us know whether a letter is upper case,isalnum() which lets us know if our input has alphabets and numbers only.
+Also made use of isdigit() whether it is a digit or not.